|Nutrition Facts (per serving)|

-This easy French toast recipe can be modified and enhanced by adding cinnamon, nutmeg or orange zest.
+This easy French toast recipe can be modified and enhanced by adding cinnamon, nutmeg, or orange zest.
 For grown-up French toast, add a splash of rum or brandy to the custard mixture.

-Whisk in the sugar, half and half and vanilla.
+Whisk in the sugar, half-and-half, and vanilla.

-- Pour the egg mixture into a shallow glass dish.
+Pour the egg mixture into a shallow glass dish.
 An inch deep should be fine.

-- Heat your griddle to medium-low, and melt the butter on it.
+Heat your griddle to medium-low and melt the butter on it.

-- Carefully remove the soaked slices from the eggs, letting the excess liquid drain back into the dish, and transfer the bread to the griddle.
+Carefully remove the soaked slices from the eggs, letting the excess liquid drain back into the dish, and transfer the bread to the griddle.